 - (1) The Group shall establish internal rules, etc. for appropriately disclosing information regarding decisions and occurrences concerning the Group in a timely manner, in accordance with accounting standards and other relevant laws and regulations.
-The Group Companies shall cooperate with the Company as necessary. - (2) The Company shall establish a Disclosure Committee for deliberating on the appropriateness of information disclosures regarding the Group and the effectiveness of internal controls and procedures related to information disclosures, among other matters.
+The Group companies shall cooperate with the Company as necessary. - (2) The Company shall establish a Disclosure Committee which deliberates on the appropriateness of information disclosure regarding the Group and the effectiveness of internal controls and procedures related to information disclosure, among other matters.

-[Internal Audit System]
+Internal Audit System

 - (1) The Company shall establish internal rules, etc. to smoothly and effectively promote audit activities by clarifying procedures for planning, implementing, and reporting internal audits and providing instructions for improvement within the Group. - (2) The Company shall establish the Internal Audit Department as the department in charge of internal audits.
-The Internal Audit Department shall systematically implement internal audits related to the Group based on an annual audit plan and report the audit results to the Representative Director, the Board of Directors and the Audit & Supervisory Committee.
-The Internal Audit Department shall also ensure the effectiveness of audits by, in the case of matters requiring improvement that are identified and guidance given to the parties subject to auditing by the Group (matters requiring improvement), having the results of improvements reported to the General Manager of the Internal Audit Department of the Company after the audit, and in the case of significant matters requiring improvement, having the results reported to the Representative Director. - (3) The General Manager of the Internal Audit Department shall build collaborative relationships with the Audit & Supervisory Committee Members of the Company, Auditors and other relevant persons of the Group Companies, and the Accounting Auditor, such as by exchanging relevant information with them periodically and when appropriate, and shall work to ensure the efficient implementation of the audit.
+The Internal Audit Department shall systematically implement internal audits related to the Group based on an annual audit plan and report the audit results to the Representative Director, the Board of Directors and Audit & Supervisory Committee.
+With regard to findings that require improvement, for which guidance was provided to the departments subject to audits (important findings), those departments, after taking improvement measures, are made to report the results to the General Manager of the Internal Audit Department.
+The results for important findings are to be reported by the Internal Audit Department to the Representative Director, in order to ensure the effectiveness of the audit. - (3) The General Manager of the Internal Audit Department shall regularly and appropriately build collaborative relationships with the Audit & Supervisory Committee Member(s) of the Company and Auditors and other relevant persons and the Accounting Auditor of the Group companies, such as by exchanging relevant information with them, and shall work to ensure the efficient implementation of the audit.

-[Risk Management System]
+Risk Management System